pinot-contrib/pinot-docs/basics/data-import/complex-type.md

 ```
 {% endcode %}

 Note the config `transformConfigs` transforms the object `group` to a JSON string `group_json`, which then creates the JSON indexing with config `jsonIndexColumns`.
 To read the full spec, please check out this [file](https://github.com/apache/incubator-pinot/blob/master/pinot-tools/src/main/resources/examples/stream/meetupRsvp/json_meetupRsvp_realtime_table_config.json).
+Also note that `group` is a reserved keyword in SQL, and that's why it's quoted in the `transformFunction`.

 Additionall, you need to overwrite the `maxLength` of the field `group_json` on the schema, because by default, a string column has a limited length.
 For example,